 Today volunteerism is growing.
 According to The Corporation for National & Community Service, 77.34 million adults volunteered through an organization in 2018.
 Out of those 77.34 million, their donated hours add to an estimated $167 billion in economic value.
 Volunteerism is helping to propel our country financially.

-So, while you celebrate during the month of July, find a way to channel the patriotism you feel into action.
+So, while you are celebrate during the month of July, find a way to channel the patriotism you feel into action.
 Research the causes that are important to you and find a way to contribute.
 A great starting place can be on an organization’s website; in fact, most organizations will have a volunteer page that connects you to current service opportunities.
 Nevada Volunteers has a site where Nevadans can search causes that interest them and find nonprofits near by.
 Nevada Volunteers also funds AmeriCorps programs in the state.

 AmeriCorps is a national volunteer program supported by the U.S. federal government.
 If you would like to include formal volunteering experience on your resume, you can serve full time through AmeriCorps or PeaceCorps, both have a multitude of different sectors.
 You can also choose to informally volunteer your time by picking up trash around your local outdoor spaces.
 Still having trouble figuring out where to donate your time?
 Here’s another comprehensive list of nonprofits in Reno, Nevada: https://web.thechambernv.org/nonprofit-organization.